 The Getting started tutorial helps you to become familiar with the Instant Terra interface and to create your first terrain.

 This is the Instant Terra interface at startup.
-It consists of a visual representation of a terrain in the 3D View and the default nodes composing the terrain in the Graph.
+It consists of a visual representation of a terrain in the Viewport and the default nodes composing the terrain in the Graph, including:

-First, let's see how to move the camera in the 3D View's 3D space.
+First, let's see how to move the camera in the Viewport's 3D space.

-The default camera is the Instant Terra camera, but you can select one of the three different key and mouse combinations - Default, Maya-style, and 3ds Max-style cameras - to pan in the 3D View (see the Camera menu) for more details on how to toggle between the different cameras).
+The default camera is the Instant Terra camera, but you can select one of the three different key and mouse combinations - Default, Maya-style, and 3ds Max-style cameras - to pan in the Viewport (see the Camera menu) for more details on how to toggle between the different cameras).

 Before you get started creating your project, you may want to set up some parameters, depending on your preferences.